 As the application complexity increases, one of the best ways to manage it is to break down the application's responsibility or functionality.
 This approach follows the separation of concern principle and helps us organize a large codebase.
 With the help of layered architecture, we can achieve many advantages except code organization.
 Using the code into different layers can reuse the standard low-level functionality throughout the application.
 Furthermore, this approach allows us to standardize the application on a single implementation followed by the Don't Repeat Yourself (DRY) principle.

 In a layered architecture, applications are broken down into multiple layers, and each layer can communicate with other layers.
 This architecture helps us to achieve encapsulation.
 Because when we need to change a particular layer, it will affect only those layers that work with it.
 So, by reducing the layer's dependency on each other, we can minimize the impacts of changes which can be mitigated so that a single change does not impact the entire application.

 The most common applications always follow the Traditional N-Layer Architecture.

-As mentioned earlier, this architecture always contains the layers, generally abbreviated as UI, BL (Business Logic Layer), and DAL (Data Access Layer).
-Users always request the UI in this architecture, and UI layers communicate the BL layers.
-BL layer then communicates with the data access layers.
-However, UI Layer can't directly communicate with the DAL layers.
+As mentioned earlier, this architecture always contains layers, generally abbreviated as UI, BL (Business Logic Layer), and DAL (Data Access Layer).
+Users always request the UI in this architecture, and UI layers communicate with the BL layers.
+The BL layer then communicates with the data access layers.
+However, the UI Layer can't directly communicate with the DAL layers.
 The below images show the example solution structure where the application breaks down into three projects as per the responsibility or layers.